oerc0122/MDANSE/Doc/pages/scattering.rst

 From these :math:`q`-vectors only a maximum number per grid-point (called generically :math:`q`-shell also in the anisotropic case) is kept.

-**Negative Coherent Scattering Lengths:** The :math:`q`-vectors can be generated isotropically, anisotropically or along user-defined directions.
+**Negative coherent scattering lengths**: The :math:`q`-vectors can be generated isotropically, anisotropically or along user-defined directions.
 The :math:`\sqrt{\omega_{I}}` may be negative if they represent normalized coherent scattering lengths, i.e.